Jan20/blog/docs/assets/posts/guides/005_containerize_flask_applications/005_containerize_flask_applications.md

 ## Step 3: Building the image

 First, make sure that you are in the same directory as the Dockerfile.
-Afterwards, execute the Docker <code>build</code> that searches for a valid Dockerfile at the present working directory.
-If a Dockerfile is found, the commands described inside the Dockerfile get executed sequentially.
-The <code>build</code> may take several additional parameters such as <code>-t</code> short for <code>-tag</code> which specifies an image's name, like <code>flask-introduction:latest</code>, where <code>latest</code> could be just as well replaced by an image's version number.
+Afterwards, execute the Docker <code>build</code> command that searches for a valid Dockerfile at the present working directory.
+If a Dockerfile like the one shown above is found, the commands described inside the Dockerfile get executed sequentially.
+The <code>build</code> may take several additional parameters such as <code>-t</code> short image's tag consisting of a image's name, followed by an optional version number.
+In our case, we default to <code>latest</code>, but we could just as well have chosen <code>1.0</code> or any other version number.
 Finally, take note of the <code>.</code> at the end of the build command that sends all files in the present working directory to the Docker deamon as build context.

 ```TS
 docker build -t flask-introduction:latest .